claudiabuonocore/copilot-bootcamp-session1/.github/steps/1-2-delete.md

 1. Keep the changes that copilot implemented.

-1. Commit and push to the `main` branch.
+1. Commit and push to the `feature/intro` branch.

 ### Success Criteria